LaansDole/random-dungeon/README.md

 ## How to Build

 I provide a fully compiled version of the game in the `dist` folder.
 Both plain and minified formats are in there.

-Install NPM if you haven't already done so.
-NPM is a package manager that ships with Node.js.
-Then open up your console and navigate to the root folder of this project.

-Run `npm install` once to install all the dependencies needed by this project.
-Next there are a few options:

-Run `grunt build` to perform a new build to the `dist` folder.
-This way Browserify will generate a bundle from every required script in the `lib` folder, this will also generate a minified file of the bundle.
-This is preferred when you are done developing and want to push your new changes, as this version doesn't include the debug map.

-Run `grunt dev` to watch every module needed in the project for changes.
-Watchify will take care of rebuilding the bundle so the only thing you have to do is refresh your browser.
-No need to run `grunt build` everytime you make a change.
-This version includes a debug map so you are able to debug single files while the .js file included is still the bundle file.

-Run `grunt debug` to let JSHint check the code for you, a tool that helps to detect errors and potential problems in your JavaScript code.

 ## Changelog